sumanbhattarai/JAVA/Networking/ReadMe.md

 - The ports upto 1023 are reserved for well known services and hence are well-known ports .

         Eg : 80 fot HTTP , 21 for FTP , 22 for SSH

+> Socket :

+- A socket is an end point between two way communication.

+- It defines a network connection as a Stream from which bytes can be read and similarly bytes can be sent.

+- Java Socket can be used to provide both connection-oriented ( TCP ) as well as connectionless ( UDP ) services .